 And as NPR legal affairs correspondent Nina Totenberg reports, one case involved employment discrimination; the other, the rights of veterans to appeal a denial of benefits.

-Mr. VINCENT STAUB (Army Reserves): My boss knew what was coming, and within days, that's when, you know, the ball went into motion of the false allegations.
+VINCENT STAUB: My boss knew what was coming, and within days, that's when, you know, the ball went into motion of the false allegations.

-Mr. TOM GOLDSTEIN (Stanford University; Harvard University): Those HR departments wouldn't have any discriminatory motive, and the employers thought that would protect them from lawsuits, and the Supreme Court today said no: If a supervisor acts with a discriminatory motive, that's your supervisor, and you're going to be held responsible.
+TOM GOLDSTEIN: Those HR departments wouldn't have any discriminatory motive, and the employers thought that would protect them from lawsuits, and the Supreme Court today said no: If a supervisor acts with a discriminatory motive, that's your supervisor, and you're going to be held responsible.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.